Content Negotiation

 Negotiating Requests

-If you're using the skeleton app, you don't have to worry about negotiating requests - it's done for you automatically.
-If you're not using it, then let's build off of the previous example and negotiate a request manually.
+Let's build off the previous example and negotiate a request manually.
 Let's assume the raw request looked something like this:

 POST https://example.com/users HTTP/1.1